 - (a) Leave to Proceed in Forma Pauperis. - (1) Motion in the District Court.
 Except as stated in Rule 24(a)(3), a party to a district-court action who desires to appeal in forma pauperis must file a motion in the district court.
-The party must attach an affidavit that: - (A) shows in the detail prescribed by Form 4 (Federal Circuit Form 6 herein) of the Appendix of Forms the party's inability to pay or to give security for fees and costs; - (B) claims an entitlement to redress; and - (C) states the issues that the party intends to present on appeal. - (2) Action on the Motion.
+The party must attach an affidavit that: - (A) shows in the detail prescribed by Form 4 of the Appendix of Forms the party's inability to pay or to give security for fees and costs; - (B) claims an entitlement to redress; and - (C) states the issues that the party intends to present on appeal. - (2) Action on the Motion.
 If the district court grants the motion, the party may proceed on appeal without prepaying or giving security for fees and costs, unless a statute provides otherwise.
-If the district court denies the motion, it must state its reasons in
+If the district court denies the motion, it must state its reasons in writing. - (3) Prior Approval.
+A party who was permitted to proceed in forma pauperis in the district-court action, or who was determined to be financially unable to obtain an adequate defense in a criminal case, may proceed on appeal in forma pauperis without further authorization, unless: